awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-annotation-consolidation.md

 An *annotation* is the result of a single worker's labeling task\. *Annotation consolidation* combines the annotations of two or more workers into a single label for your data objects\.
 A label, which is assigned to each object in the dataset, is a probabilistic estimate of what the true label should be\.
 Each object in the dataset typically has multiple annotations, but only one label or set of labels\.

-You can decide how many workers should annotate each object in your dataset\.
+You decide how many workers annotate each object in your dataset\.
 Using more workers can increase the accuracy of your labels, but also increases the cost of labeling\.
+To learn more about Ground Truth pricing, see [Amazon SageMaker Ground Truth pricing ](http://aws.amazon.com/sagemaker/groundtruth/pricing/)\.

 If you use the Amazon SageMaker console to create a labeling job, the following are the defaults for the number of workers who can annotate objects:
 + Text classification—3 workers
 + Image classification—3 workers
 + Bounding boxes—5 workers